tytydraco/yessleep/out/There_is_a_prison_for_monsters_I_was_kept_there_for_experiments.md

 The last thing I remember before they kidnapped me, is sipping a vodka tonic at a bar in Romania.
 After that is blackness, followed immediately by blinding light.

 I found myself sitting in a metal chair, inside of a metal room with one door.
-I would find out later that this place is called holding room 315.
+I would find out later that this was called holding room 315.

 It was very difficult to keep track of time but I'd guess that my first stay in the holding room lasted about 24 hours.
 At least from the moment that I became conscious.

 My fear kept me patient at first but I slowly grew more and more frustrated, eventually resorting to yelling and beating on the door, demanding that they let me out.
-I would come to regret those words.
+I would come to regret that.

 After all of my threats and demands, the door suddenly slid open with a hissing pneumatic sound.
 A cold automated voice came from flush-mounted speakers that were installed in the ceiling throughout the facility.

 "Proceed to Cell 009 and enter the first chamber.
 Failure to comply will result in faculty confrontation."

-I would come to call that voice Cynthia, after my ex-girlfriend.
+I would later name that voice Cynthia, after my ex-girlfriend.
 They were both cold and seemed to want me dead.
 I hope I never have to hear either one of them again.

 After a few wrong turns, I eventually found my way to Cell 009.
 The door was open and the first chamber looked identical to my holding cell with the exception that it had a second door on the other side of the room.

 I stepped into the first chamber and the door slid shut behind me.
 A moment later the interior door opened with that same pneumatic hiss.
 The second room was pitch black but something was stirring in the darkness.
 I was beginning to regret that I didn't opt for the faculty confrontation.

-Sharp and precise footsteps approached the first chamber as panic spread through my body like a fever.
+Sharp and precise footsteps approached the first chamber and panic spread through my body like a fever.

 A white hand reached through the doorway and grasped the frame, something black and flowing trailed behind it.